 And, if your love of Arts and Crafts also extends to a more general love of antiques, then the stores in and around Chipping Campden are a real antique lovers paradise.
 Possibly the most famous is Station Mill, an 11,000 square foot emporium stacked with collections from around 80 dealers and recently made famous by being listed by Jeremy Clarkson on his favourite things in the area.
 If you still have the desire for more shopping, it’s always worth making the trip over to the Cotswold Lavender Farm.
 Here you can take in the magnificent sight of the lavender fields (during the summer months) and hopefully experience the strong scent of lavender coming from the distillery before stopping off to pick up a gift or a treat for yourself from the range of bath and shower products, skincare, home scents and even lavender chocolate.

-Hopefully by now you can see why many of our guests return to Chipping Campden time and again.
+Hopefully by now you can see why many of our guests return to Chipping Campden time and again, plus the fabulous Chipping Campden cottages for a Cotswold stay.